All Articles/

 By Ella Hansen, Pest Control Marketing Expert at Romex Pest Control

-Romex includes free re-service between scheduled appointments when pest activity breaks through your barrier.
-Here are the five signs that it's time to pick up the phone.
+At Romex Pest Control, we offer free re-service between scheduled appointments if pest activity breaches your protective barrier.
+Here are five signs that indicate it's time to contact us for an early check-in.

 1. New Mud Tubes on Your Foundation